WardsParadox/Munki-Overnight/README.md

 # Munki-Overnight
-Run Munki Overnight (so laptops can update with lid closed) I don't use Luggage to build my packages.
-The MakeFile is for the Luggage and wasn't touched after a simple update.
-I have attached the munki .plist file I used to push the package out.
+Run Munki Overnight (so laptops can update with lid closed) I don't use Luggage to build my packages (removed the MakeFile and postflight, checkout a previous commit to get those back), as I run this via Munki.
+I have attached a munki .plist file I used to push the files out.
 Build a DMG with the com.example.overnightMunki.plist and the overnightMunki.py.
 Adjust as needed.

 No warranties provided.
 Test in your environment.